Privacy Policy

 - Stripe Payments Europe — billing.
 Ireland for EU users.
 Data processed: email, billing details you provide directly to Stripe, subscription state.

-- Resend — transactional email (magic links, digests).
-United States, under Standard Contractual Clauses.
+- SMTP2GO — transactional email (magic links, digests).
+Operates globally (New Zealand–headquartered) under Standard Contractual Clauses.
 Data processed: your email address and the message body.

 - Anthropic — the model that scans listings for manipulation.
 United States, under Standard Contractual Clauses.
 Data processed: the listing text your agent submits.
 Anthropic does not retain or train on API content under their default API terms.